foxriver76/ioBroker.denon/README.md

    *Number-value to read and set the sleep timer for the selected zone.
 The value will be updated in less than 10 seconds.*

+* zoneMain.isPlaying

+   *Read-only indicator, which is true if music is played on your AVR otherwise false.*

+   *NOT SUPPORTED FOR HEOS AVR'S*

+* zoneMain.iconURL

+   *Contains a link where you can find the cover of the channel/song which is currently played.*

+   *NOT SUPPORTED FOR HEOS AVR'S*

 * settings.dynamicEq

    *Boolean value which represents the state of Dynamic EQ.
 You can also set Dynamic EQ on and off with this state.*